alexsg/alexsg/about.md

 ---
 <div style="text-align: center;"><img style="width: 50%;height: 50%;border-radius: 50%;" src="/media/me.jpg" /></div>

 I’m a [computer science](http://www.eecs.berkeley.edu/) and [cognitive science](http://ugis.ls.berkeley.edu/cogsci/) graduate from UC Berkeley.
-Most recently, I was a Product Manager at Google.
+I'm a product manager, previously at Google and Truepill.
+I'm a filmmaker in post-production on the first short film I've written and directed, [(in)convenience](https://inconvenience.alexicography.com/ "(in)convenience)").
 What inspires me?
 Design, photography, writing, comedy, and working with people to make a difference.

 ## Most Popular Articles